nx-lr/protea/readme.md

 ### Keywords

-Saga has a lot of keywords, possibly far greater than any languag ,
+Saga has a lot of different types of keywords, all of which are written entirely in lowercase and without any

 Keywords used as operators:

 ```
-in of as is new to til thru by del unset ref
+in of as is new to til thru by del unset ref and or xor not
 ```

 Declaration keywords, which are keywords used to declare program entities such as variables, functions, methods and properties.

-Of all of these, three of them are reserved for future use: `lemma`, `prop`, `pred`, `given`.
-Many of them are synonyms: `def` = `func`, `sub` = `proc`, `trait` = `proto`, `prop` = `field`.

 ```
-var val let const decl def func type object
+var val func proc type
-class enum module pack struct inter space pragma
+class data enum module
+iter macro struct trait
-proc proto macro given style elem field
+style elem prop
-ext pred data trait lemma iter sub prop
 ```

 Control keywords are keywords used to create control flow statements such as conditionals, loops and error-handling statements.

 ```
+do from where
-if lest elif elest else
+if elif else
-for each loop while until when
+for each loop while
-with then do from ref
-try throw catch final
+try throw catch after
-switch match case fail
+match case
-race some every done spawn
-kill settle accept reject
 break next redo retry return
 await label yield goto pass
-import export using route
+import export route
-debug assert where
+debug assert
 ```

 Contextual keywords are only parsed as keywords when they appear before a declaration keyword and occur in a row.

+Visibility keywords explicitly tell the compiler which qualified name to refer to in a given scope.
+It would also be used to

 ```
-# Visibility and mutability modifiers
+# Visibility and mutability
-pub priv prot final mut ghost
+pub priv prot final mut immut
-immut global local early late
+glo loc early late covar contra
-joint contra seal abs intern extern
-imply exply swap
+seal abst inter exter imply exply
+super

 # Concurrency/threading modifiers (future use)
-sync async stat dyn lazy eager strong weak
+sync async stat dyn lazy eager bound free
-vol unsafe unfix bound free opaque trans

-# Method modifiers
+# Function or method modifiers
-rec cur gen oper get set post put rem inline
+rec gen oper get set post del curry inline
 prefix suffix infix binary unary left right
-and or xor not
 ```

 ### Identifiers